 Summary : For centuries, explorers set out for the North Pole by sled, ship, aircraft and even balloon, but it wasn’t until 1948 that a human reached 90º north.
 Now you can voyage there yourself on aboard the nuclear-powered icebreaker 50 Years of Victory, powerful enough to push through the formidable Arctic ice pack.
 Shore landings are planned in Franz Josef Land and at 90N, the top of the world, and sightseeing by helicopter provides an aerial view of the icebreaker crushing through the Arctic Ocean pack ice.
 Celebrate with champagne upon your arrival and if conditions permit, soar above the Earth on an optional hot air balloon ride.
 Join this once-in-a-lifetime journey and add your name to the handful of adventurers who’ve stood at the top of the world!
 Don't wait to book, this trip will not be offered after 2015.

 Activities : Birding, Hiking

-Just six degrees south of the Arctic Circle is a sophisticated city with nightlife, green spaces and a breathtaking harbor--Helsinki, Finland.
-You're encouraged to arrive early to explore the city, before you settle down for the night in the centrally-located hotel, which is included in the price of your expedition.
+Just six degrees south of the Arctic Circle is a sophisticated city with nightlife, green spaces and a breathtaking harbor – Helsinki, Finland.
+Arrive early to explore the city before settling down for the night in a centrally-located hotel which is included in the price of your expedition.

-Watching the Victory crush through the Arctic ice pack is a sight you'll never forget, made even more memorable by taking a helicopter flight for a thrilling aerial view of the Victory and expansive Arctic Ocean.
+Watching the Victory crush through the Arctic ice pack is an incredible sight, made even more memorable by taking a helicopter flight for a thrilling aerial view of the Victory and expansive Arctic Ocean.

-You can expect the days, and hours, to present variable sailing conditions this far north.
+Expect the days, and hours, to present variable sailing conditions this far north.
 The crossing from Murmansk to the North Pole can take anywhere from 5 to 8 days, meaning plenty of time to get to know fellow shipmates, stare out at the horizon, enjoy some drinks at the bar or go for a swim in the ship’s lap pool, or shoot some hoops on the basketball court.